 Figure 45- High-risk effluent disposal adjoining (within 30m setback) the Merri River.
-Excessive weed growth within adjoining parts of the river provide a clue to this system's sustainability and reason to connect to sewer
+Excessive weed growth within adjoining parts of the river provide a clue to this system's sustainability and reason to connect to sewer.

-- Whilst this is not an optimal outcome, it was evident from targeted recent audit that system owners (within such areas) were aware of setback risk and with direction from previous Council EHO's had well-located, designed, - Inside setbacks typically require a higher level of treatment, with disinfection and effluent disposal fields located - Pumping to such fields (as evidenced in Woodford, Bushfield, and Dennington) is not optimum, but due to past planning intricacies must be EH-Unit audited if use
+Whilst this is not an optimal outcome, it was evident from targeted recent audit that system owners (within such areas) were aware of setback risk and with direction from previous Council EHO's had well-located, designed, and maintained systems.

+Inside setbacks typically require a higher level of treatment, with disinfection and effluent disposal fields located above or outside setbacks.

+Pumping to such fields (as evidenced in Woodford, Bushfield, and Dennington) is not optimum, but due to past planning intricacies must be EH-Unit audited if use.